lookupdaily/bank-tech-test/README.md

 As a bank user,
 So that I can check my banking history,
 I would like to be able to print a list of my withdrawals and deposits, along with my balance.

+As a bank user,
+So that I can check my banking history in order,
+I would like my printed statement to be ordered in reverse chronological order
 ```

 ### Class diagrams